-Korogoro walking track is a 3.2km, grade 4 hike located in Hat Head National Park, New South Wales.
-The hike should take around 1.25 hours to complete.
+Korogoro walking track is a 3.2km, grade 4 hike in Hat Head National Park, New South Wales.
+This hike typically takes 1.25 hours to complete.

 Panoramic coastal views are only one of the attractions on this moderate track, encircling the headland at Hat Head.
 Korogoro walking track, on the easternmost tip of Hat Head National Park, winds through rare littoral rainforest and heathlands, dotted with wildflowers and endangered native grasses.